Our barbers' favourite tips and tricks beyond the instructions on the bottle

 There's no doubt that strong grooming upkeep is good for the body and the soul.

-Going beyond the instructions listed on a label, there's a lot more than meets the eye when it comes to the impact that grooming products can have on a man's wellbeing.
-Below, we share our discoveries from behind the scenes, where the Murdock Barbers have revealed their expert secrets to get even more out of the Murdock Range...
+Going beyond the instructions listed on a label, there's a lot more than meets the eye when it comes to the impact the Murdock Collections can have on a man's wellbeing.
+Below, we proudly share with you our barbers' favourite tips and tricks from experience when it comes to utilising our made in England men's grooming products to the max.

 Blow-Dry in Beard Moisturiser:

 When hot air meets Beard Moisturiser this not only fast-forwards the usual drying process to set in quicker, but also treats facial hair like a serum and better flattens a beard.

 Applying a combination of both Beard Moisturiser and Oil is a custom regime taken up by many of our bearded clients to condition, strengthen and stimulate facial hair to the max without leaving an overly glossy finish.
 To redeem the benefits of both products at the same time, apply Beard Oil first as it contains smaller molecules which can reach the cortex (thickest layer) of hair.
 Following with Moisturiser will help to smooth your beard's finish out.

 Moisturiser and Oil Combined (Part 2):